 Women who require anatomical teardrop shaped implants are usually those with very little breast tissue, for whom a round implant would appear unnatural.

 Size matters with breast augmentation revision, and choosing the wrong size the first time around is often the cause for breast implant revision or replacement.
 Your doctor can advise you regarding the size that would be anatomically proportional to the rest of your body, which is usually the best choice.

-Choosing more conservatively sized breast implants usually results in fewer complications and less chance of needing breast implant revision, though some women may choose to undergo breast implant replacement if they still feel that their breasts are too small.
+Choosing more conservatively small sized breast implants usually results in fewer complications and less chance of needing breast implant revision, though some women may choose to undergo breast implant replacement if they still feel that their breasts are too small.

 Choosing large sized breast implants creates a higher risk of complications, which may result in the need for breast implant revision or replacement.
 Some women may also find their new large breasts to be obtrusive in their daily activities, or unnatural looking, which may also prompt a secondary breast augmentation.

 Visit the DocShop gallery to view more breast augmentation before and after photos.